centrifugal/documentation/server/channels.md

 # Channels

-Channel is an entity to which clients can subscribe to receive messages published into that channel.
-Channel is just a string - but several symbols has special meaning.

 Channel is a route for messages.

 Clients can subscribe on channel to receive events related to this channel - new